tonytask/Maple-Idle/README.md

 Press Down to swap to Normal monster

-Press 1 to use "Power Strike"
+Press 1 to use the "Power Strike" Skill

-Press on Item in Inventory to Equip It
+Press on an Item in Inventory to Equip It

 Hover over an Item in the Inventory and Press D to Destroy It